archethic-foundation/archethic-docs/docs/learn/p2p/messaging.md

 ## Stream Multiplexer

-Stream Multiplexing allows multiple independent logical streams to all share a common underlying transport stream and <br />
+Stream Multiplexing allows multiple independent logical streams to share a common underlying transport stream and <br />
-there are many independent streams of communication between peers, and have several concurrent streams open at the same time with a given remote peer.
+there are many independent streams of communication between peers.

-Stream Multiplexing amortize the overhead of establishing a transport connection and helps to distinguish which messages to handle in a concurrent way.
+Stream Multiplexing amortizes the overhead of establishing a transport connection and helps to distinguish which messages to handle in a concurrent way.

 ```
 |---------|                           |---------|